 Table 8 displays respondents' views on the availability of solutions to address the problems associated with street hawking in Nigeria.
 According to the data, a significant majority of 60% of respondents strongly agree that viable solutions exist, while an additional 25% agree, making a combined 85% in support of this view.
 Only 10% remain undecided, and a mere 5% disagree with the assertion.
 These results indicate a strong consensus among respondents that there are effective solutions to mitigate the challenges posed by street hawking.

-Table 9: Street Hawking Has an Effect on the Psychological State of Girls
+Table 9.
+Street Hawking Has an Effect on the Psychological State of Girls